 - Shopper begins shopping.

 - As required, the shopper replaces unavailable EBT-eligible items with other EBT-eligible items or refunds items.
-If SMS messages are enabled, the shopper confirms changes with the customer.
+The shopper informs the customer of the change.

 - Customer receives their order through the method they selected.